Alphabetical Plant Listing

 • Choose strong, robust, clump-forming perennials that will fight for their own corner and thrive next to hungry dahlias.

-• Dahlias generally grow several feet tall, so their short companion plants should be able to grow in partial shade
+• Dahlias generally grow several feet tall, so their short companion plants should be able to grow in partial shade.

-• Favor perennial plants that will protect your dahlias from unwanted pests such as slugs, snails, Japanese beetles, and aphids.
+• Favor perennial plants that protect your dahlias from unwanted pests such as slugs, snails, Japanese beetles, and aphids.

 Artemisia deters slugs.
 Surrounding your Dahlias with a border of Artemisia will keep the devastating slugs away.

-Salvia attracts hummingbirds and butterflies which in turn eat aphids and beetles.
+Salvia attracts hummingbirds and butterflies, which in turn eat aphids and beetles.

 Guide Information